ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 ## Overview of the Stages in Asset Transfer
 {: #phasetransfer}

-The interaction between two gateways in the secure asset transfer protocol is summarized in Figure 1, where the origin network is NW1 and the destination network is NW2.
-T he gateways are denoted as G1 and G2 respectively.
+The interaction between two gateways in the secure asset transfer protocol is summarized in
+{{gateway-stages}},
+where the origin network is NW1 and the destination network is NW2.
+The gateways are denoted as G1 and G2 respectively.

 ~~~
          Originator                                   Beneficiary